 Step one is easier said than done; to build an accurate machine learning model you need a LOT of data.
 Google invested hundreds of millions of dollars in paying people to drive around, in order to amass enough data about routes and traffic to develop the machine learning algorithm behind Google Maps.
 Many startups hoping to use machine learning solutions run out of funding in the process of gathering enough data to ensure their model’s accuracy.

 Riskified took an innovative approach to this problem.
 We offered to review merchant’s risky orders, ones they planned to decline anyway.
 They would only pay for orders we approved, and any mistakes we made were backed up by our chargeback guarantee.
 There was no downside for merchants to give us a try.
 By manually reviewing and tagging orders for a year, we amassed enough data to develop our first machine learning models.

 For every order we process, we have thousands of data points, including some we collect ourselves: our proprietary web beacon gathers information on shopper’s behavior while they’re on our clients’ eCommerce sites, and we use technology developed in-house to determine whether or not a shopper is using a proxy server.

-Though our human analysts are extremely accurate at fraud review, there are advantages of having a computer do this task:
+Though our human analysts are extremely accurate at fraud review, there are advantages of having a computer carry out the order review task:

 - It’s scalable – crucial for a rapidly growing company